 A plan with no defined response times is a plan that treats every issue as equally urgent, which means your mid-morning Dentrix crash competes with someone’s printer issue at another practice.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We give dental practices a clear picture of what a complete IT support plan looks like and show you exactly what your current setup is and is not covering.